rtts/debian/roles/wol/README.md

 WantedBy=multi-user.target
 ```

-So that is what this role initially set out to configure: Add this
+So that is what I initially set out to configure: Add this
 configuration to some hard-to-find subdirectory of systemd, then call
 `systemctl daemon-reload`, `systemctl enable wol`, `systemctl start
 wol`, and `systemctl pretty-please-with-sugar-on-top` to have the darn
 command run every time the computer boots.
 However, it turned out that
 supplying the correct value for the placeholder `%i` (or even finding
-the correct `man` page out of the 202 (!) systemd `man` pages that
+the correct `man` page out of the 200+ systemd `man` pages that
 documents what `%i` even stands for) is impossible to do from a
 generic playbook role, because the name of the network device is
 unknown.
 (Again, in the good old days the name of the primary